March 2021 Provision

 Please be reassured you that we have carefully planned for all children to return to school.
-There will be differences to what has happened in school before the pandemic but I can assure you that your child’s safety is at the forefront of our plans.
+As you know, we are well placed to ensure that things are as normal as possible for your children within the government safety measures which are still in place.
 The differences in practices are to ensure that your children and the school staff are as safe as possible.
 The Trust have had regular meetings and are more than happy with our plans and strategies.

 Please follow the link below for comprehensive guidance that we have used to inform our decisions and complete the necessary risk assessments.

-We have followed all the guidance and school will be ready to open for the children from Little Learners to Year 6 on
+We have followed all the guidance and school will be ready to open for the children in Little Learners to Year 6 on

 The School Day, Dropping Off & Picking Up

 School will be able to be accessed through the entrance on Newton Lane and Whitby Way.
 Please adhere to social distancing and do not congregate around the school gates or in the yard.
+It is a requirement that face coverings will be worn by staff and adults in situations where social distancing between adults is not possible.
 Again, to reduce the number of people on the school site at any one time, start times and finish times have been staggered.
-The times shown will be a temporay measure and will be subject to change as we return to normality in the future.
+The times shown will be a temporary measure and will be subject to change as we return to normality in the future.